English Civil War: Local grievances

 In the summer of 1642, these national troubles helped to polarise opinion, ending indecision about which side to support or what action to take.
 Opposition to Charles also arose from many local grievances.
 For example, imposed drainage schemes in The Fens disrupted the livelihood of thousands after the King awarded a number of drainage contracts.
 Many saw the King as indifferent to public welfare, and this played a role in bringing much of eastern England into the Parliamentarian camp.
-This sentiment brought with it such people as the Edward Montagu, Earl of Manchester and Oliver Cromwell, each a notable wartime adversary of the King.
-Conversely, one of the leading drainage contractors, the Robert Bertie, Earl of Lindsey, was to die fighting for the King at the Battle of Edgehill.
+This sentiment brought with it such people as Edward Montagu, Earl of Manchester and Oliver Cromwell, each a notable wartime adversary of the King.
+Conversely, one of the leading drainage contractors, Robert Bertie, Earl of Lindsey, was to die fighting for the King at the Battle of Edgehill.